“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 Saitou’s withering look was palpable on the back of Sano’s neck.
 “You had better not.”

 “I’m kidding!”
-Sano was able to laugh since Saitou’s threatening statement had restored an atmosphere between them that he was more accustomed to.
+Sano could laugh, because Saitou’s threatening statement had restored a more accustomed atmosphere between them.
 “Loosen up, why don’t you?
 You’re in your own house, after all!”

 “Not everyone can be as loose as you are — something has to get done somewhere in the city.”